 What’s the law on cookies?

-There are some cookies which are considered ‘strictly necessary’, these are cookies which are essential and without them would render your website unusable.
+There are some cookies that are considered ‘strictly necessary’, these are cookies that are essential and without them would render your website unusable.
 An example of a ‘strictly necessary’ cookie would be an account login cookie.

 For other types of cookie, such as cookies used by services such as Google Analytics, website owners are required by law to notify users of the cookie and get their explicit content before allowing their use.
 If your website is delivering non-essential cookies without or before getting a user’s consent, you are breaking the law.

 If you are not sure if your website is compliant, get in touch, and we will inspect your site for you and let you know if your website is cookie compliant.